Huawei/containerops/component/java/document/javadoc/README.md

 ### What's the Component?

-This image is java runtime image, used for generate a javadoc compressed file
+This image is java runtime image, used for generate a javadoc compressed file, and upload it to the target

 ### Learn how to build it?